Fred Hargadon: Stanford

 "I sometimes have a nightmare," he told a reporter from The New Yorker magazine, "in which 5,000 undergraduates are running around the campus opening 5,000 doors all labeled 'Who Am I?'"
 He felt that part of the problem was that universities had been oversold.
 He encouraged students to consider what they wanted to do at university, and not just what they wanted to do afterwards.
 He abolished personal interviews of applicants.
 "I'm not a believer in one-on-one interviews with self-conscious 17-year- olds," he explained, "The brightest person I've ever admitted uttered about 10 words.
 I'm wary of taking snapshots of kids at that point."
 He felt that it was better to evaluate them through their application forms.
 He believed in diversity, and was proud that the last class he admitted to Stanford was contained 9 percent Black and 9 percent Hispanic.
 He noted that "the block one is born on is still the most determining factor in one's education", and expressed the hope that one day there would be a common core curriculum in high schools across the nation.

+In 1984 he left Stanford to become senior vice president of the College Board.

 Princeton

-In 1984 The New York Times described him as "the dean of deans".
-That year he became the senior vice president of the College Board at Princeton University.
-He became dean of admission there in 1988.
-Between 1984 and 2003 he read 207,900 applications, and sent his 'YES!' letters to 17,400 of them.
-In 2002, Stephen LeMenager, Princeton's associate dean of admissions, used the social security numbers of prospective Princeton students to unauthorized access to Yale University's admissions website, which required neither userids nor passwords.
+He became dean of admissions at Princeton University in 1988.
+As dean, he read 207,900 applications, and sent his 'YES!' letters to 17,400 of them.

+In 2002, Stephen LeMenager, Princeton's associate dean of admissions, used the social security numbers of prospective Princeton students for unauthorized access to Yale University's admissions website, which required neither user IDs nor passwords.
 Hardagon accepted responsibility for what had occurred, and announced that he would retire in June 2003.
 LeMenager was suspended, but later given another position at Princeton.

 Hargadon died at his home in Princeton, New Jersey, on January 15, 2014.
-He was survived by his sons, Steve and Andy.
+He was survived by his two sons, four siblings, and five grandchildren.
 Hargadon Hall, a dormitory at Whitman College, Princeton University, was named after him.
 The word "YES!" is carved in stone out the front.
 His papers are held by Swarthmore College.